WELCOME TO FAIRMONT INDUSTRIES

 4. Curing Mechanism

-Notable PU Binder Developments for the Rubber Industry
+Notable PU Binder Developments in the Rubber Industry

 Over the years, PU binders have come a long way, including advances in material science and the emergence of next-generation PU binders to enhance the performance of rubber products, while also improving sustainability.
 Key innovations include: